-In the Mathematics department, we are keen that all pupils enjoy the highest possible achievement in Mathematics.
+In the Mathematics department, we are keen that all pupils enjoy the highest possible achievement.
 We have ambition for all of our pupils whatever their starting point.
 We aim to ensure good quality examination outcomes leading to the greatest possible choice for future careers and further study.

-The skills and habits developed through Mathematics study will help all pupils become successful lifelong learners in many areas of study.
+The skills and habits developed through Mathematics study will help all pupils become successful lifelong learners.
 In the community in general, a fluency with number and reasoning will bring a productive confidence that is invaluable.

 Our courses of study are as follows:

-S1 to S3 Mathematics CfE levels 3 and 4
+\$1 to \$3 Mathematics CfE levels 3 and 4